 Itinerary for Kinnaur in Winters for 7-8 Days

 This article talks about places accessible in Kinnaur in winters including Kalpa, Sarahan, Sangla Valley and other parts of Hindustan – Tibet Highway.
-The i
+The itinerary outlined below span over 7-8 days making the most use of each of these days in winters.

 Day 1 | Delhi – Shimla / Narkanda